- Home

 - R-Squared (Coefficient of Determination)

-The proportion of variance in the dependent variable that is explained by the independent variable(s) in a regression model, ranging from 0 to 1.
+R-squared (the coefficient of determination) is the proportion of variance in the dependent variable that is explained by the independent variable(s) in a regression model.
 R^2 is the standard measure of how well a regression model fits data.

 Definition

-The proportion of variance in the dependent variable that is explained by the independent variable(s) in a regression model, ranging from 0 to 1.
+R-squared (the coefficient of determination) is the proportion of variance in the dependent variable that is explained by the independent variable(s) in a regression model.
+It ranges from 0 to 1, where 0 means the model explains none of the variability and 1 means it explains all of it.

 ๐ก Intuition